cloverbloom/knowledge-base/systems.md

 	* If you hit your goal - what would be different?

-5. Spend 20 minutes per Goal to identify a number of weekly strategies that guarantee your goal

-	* From this list compile a chronological order of the least number of tasks to complete each Goal

-	* These become your **Weekly Tasks** to complete each week

-	* These need to be leading indicators when executed instead of lagging
+4. For each goal, spend 20 minutes identifying weekly strategies:
+   - List minimal, chronological tasks required to achieve each goal.
+   - Tasks must be leading indicators.

+5. Weekly planning (60 minutes each week):
-6. At the start of each week take 60 minutes to plan performance blocks and daily strategies
+   - Plan performance blocks and daily strategies dynamically based on leading indicators.

-	* We don't track these in the health tracker because they need to be dynamic and responsive to your leading indicators

 ### [Adjusting your 12-Week Plan]
 *****